VaidehiPandya2410/SqueezeIt/README.md

 In either case, Player with the maximum pieces on the board wins.

 Team Members:
-Apoorva Tyagi – aptyagi@ttu.edu
+Apoorva Tyagi
-Vaidehi Pandya – vaidehi.pandya@ttu.edu
+Vaidehi Pandya
-Nitisha Patange --  nitisha.patange@ttu.edu
+Nitisha Patange